 Who Needs Joint Replacement?

 Doctors may consider joint replacement surgery as a last resort for children with "end stage" arthritis.
 That's when the cartilage in a joint, which is like a cushion between the bones, wears away and the bones rub against each other.

 Pros and Cons

-While joint replacement may not bring your child back to where she was before she had JIA, it can ease her regular pain.
-If she needed a wheelchair, she might be able to get around without it.
+While joint replacement may not bring your child back to where they were before they had JIA, it can ease their regular pain.
+If they needed a wheelchair, they might be able to get around without it.

 But the operation does have downsides:

 Growth problems.
 Doctors try to wait until a child has stopped growing before performing joint replacement surgery, since growth can affect the way a new joint fits the patient.